Human Subjects Data Security

 Data security should be considered for each piece and type of data collected throughout the life cycle of the study, including data collection; data transmission/transportation; accessing the data for review/analysis; collaboration; data storage; reporting; and disposition.
 Consider the tools and resources that you will use for data collection, how you will ensure that access to identifiable data will be limited only to authorized research personnel, and who will be responsible for the data storage and eventual disposition or destruction.

-All electronic data must be maintained on UTA-sanctioned storage tools and data collection via survey should use QuestionPro.
-Utilizing a product outside of the UTA-sanctioned storage tools and survey platform would require an exception by the Office of Information Security.
+All electronic data must be maintained on UTA-sanctioned storage tools and data collection via surveys should use QuestionPro (UTA's preferred vendor).
+Utilizing a product outside of the UTA-sanctioned storage tools and survey platform would require exceptions by the Office of Information Security (OIT) and Information Security Office (ISO).

 All paper documents in their original form must be stored on the UTA campus unless the IRB grants an exception, as UTA and the IRB must be able to access research records and consent forms at any time.